powercodeacademy/phrg-nitro-final-project/README.md

 ### Requirements for all tiers

-- All React code must strictly adhere to ESLint and Flow Nitro JS conventions
+- All React code must strictly adhere to ESLint conventions
 - All Ruby code must strictly adhere to Rubocop linting conventions
 - All of you code must not break any automated tests (`rspec` and `mocha`)
 - Commits should be small and logical changesets.
 Read [this article](https://chris.beams.io/posts/git-commit/) about best practices with commits and apply its [seven rules](https://chris.beams.io/posts/git-commit/#seven-rules) to all of your Nitro commits.